squidgy617/BrawlStageModule/st_slipspace/HazardSettings.md

 Child bones of the spawner group represent individual spawners (see below).
 The last child should always be named "SpawnGroupEnd#", where # matches the # of the parent bone.

+**Rotation X** - Group spawn timer.
+If max enemy spawns are hit (Rotation Y), no more enemies can spawn from the group until a number of frames equal to this timer have passed.

+**Rotation Y** - Maximum number of enemies that can be spawned from grouped spawners before spawn timer is triggered.
+A value of 0 will not limit total spawns.

 **Rotation Z** - Maximum number of enemies that can be spawned from grouped spawners at one time.
 A value of 0 will not limit enemy spawns.

 ## Spawner